0tmt/min/README.md

 ## Getting Started

 ###### Fork This Repo
 If you want to get going right away simply fork this repo into your own repositories.
-Then from there go to the config.yml file and set the <b>"url"</b>, and <b>"baseurl"</b> accordingly.
+Then from there go to the config.yml file and set the <b>"url"</b> & <b>"baseurl"</b> accordingly.

 ###### Running Locally
 I'm not going to explain how to run Jekyll & min locally simply because I don't run them locally.
 However here are some guides explaining the basics of getting Jekyll setup locally.